 I finally got back my footage from my first attempt at filming video on my vintage Super 8mm camera.
 I have to admit, it’s very nerve-racking not knowing what your footage will look like or if it will even develop at all.
 Yet, I was thrilled at the chance to play with a new format.

-I’m pretty happy with the results.
-Of course, there are a few things I would do differently.
-First, I would film even more.
-With Super 8 you only get 3 minutes per-roll of film.
+I’m happy with the results.
+Of course, there are things I would do differently.
+First, I would film more.
+With Super 8, you only get 3 minutes per-roll of film.
 Because of this, I didn’t shoot any scene for very long for fear of running out of footage.
 I shot two rolls of film (six minutes).
-While this is plenty for a two minute final video, I think I would have liked even more to chose from.
+While this is plenty for a two-minute final video, I think I would have liked even more to chose from.
 Second, I would have told the model to slow down in some shots so there wasn’t so much movement in every frame.
 I think I would have also directed her to do more looking at the camera.
 Although, I was also styling and co-directing the film photos being taken, so I didn’t want to spend too much time and energy worrying about this video.
-Especially since it just for a fun.
+Especially since it just for fun.